iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, adds an unneeded extra layer of nesting, and just feels
 dirty.
-Now, I can just call asynchronize to make any methods asynchronous.
+Now, I can just call asynchronize to make any method asynchronous.

 ## FAQ
 ### Metaprogramming?? won't this hurt performance?